Beverly D'Angelo: Career

 D'Angelo began acting in the theatre, appearing on Broadway in 1976 in Rockabye Hamlet (also known as Kronborg: 1582), a musical based on Shakespeare's Hamlet.
 She made her television debut in the first three episodes of the TV mini-series Captains and the Kings in 1976.

-After gaining a minor role in Annie Hall in 1977, D'Angelo appeared in a string of hit films in the late 1970s including Every Which Way but Loose, Hair, and Coal Miner's Daughter, the last earning her a Golden Globe nomination for Best Supporting Actress for her performance as Patsy Cline.
-She won a Country Music Association award for Album of the Year.
+After gaining a minor role in Annie Hall in 1977, D'Angelo appeared in a string of hit films including Every Which Way but Loose (1978), Hair (1979), and Coal Miner's Daughter (1980), the last earning her a nomination for a Golden Globe Award for Best Supporting Actress – Motion Picture for her performance as Patsy Cline.
+She also won a Country Music Association award for Album of the Year.

 Her biggest break came in 1983 starring with Chevy Chase in National Lampoon's Vacation in the role of Ellen Griswold.
 She reprised this role in four Vacation sequels (1985's National Lampoon's European Vacation, 1989's National Lampoon's Christmas Vacation, 1997's Vegas Vacation, and 2015's Vacation), and the 2010 short film Hotel Hell Vacation.
-In the 1980s, she starred in many other comedy films such as Maid to Order (1987) and High Spirits (1988); in the mid-1990s she acted primarily in independent films.
+She also starred in other comedy films in the 1980s including Maid to Order (1987) and High Spirits (1988).

+D'Angelo received an Emmy Award nomination for her performance as Stella Kowalski in the 1984 TV film version of A Streetcar Named Desire.
+She later had main roles in a number of made-for-television dramatic films, including Slow Burn (1986), Hands of a Stranger (1987), Judgment Day: The John List Story (1993), Menendez: A Killing in Beverly Hills (1994), and Sweet Temptation (1996).

 In 1994, D'Angelo returned to the stage and won a Theatre World Award for her performance in the Off-Broadway play Simpatico.
-In 1998, she played Doris Vinyard (the mother of Edward Norton's character) in the crime drama American History X.
+She also continued acting in films.
+She played Dolly Green (the co-worker of Sally Field's character) in the psychological thriller Eye for an Eye (1996) and Doris Vinyard (the mother of Edward Norton's character) in the crime drama American History X (1998).
+In the mid to late 1990s, she acted in many independent films including Pterodactyl Woman from Beverly Hills (1997) and Illuminata (1998).